craftcms/docs/docs/4.x/addresses.md

 #### Guide

-1. We pass an <craft4:craft\elements\Address> to the form partial—either from an `address` variable that is passed back to the template after an attempted submission (say, due to validation errors), or a new one instantiated with the [`create()` function](./dev/functions.md#create).
+1. We pass an <craft4:craft\elements\Address> to the form partial—either from an `address` variable that is available to the template after an attempted submission (say, due to validation errors), or a new one instantiated with the [`create()` function](./dev/functions.md#create).
 2. Whether we’re creating a new Address or editing an existing one (this partial handles both), the request should be sent to the `users/save-address` action.
 3. Addresses that have been previously saved will have an `id`, so we need to send that back to apply updates to the correct Address.
 4. The [`redirectInput()` function](./dev/functions.md#redirectinput) accepts an “object template,” which can include properties of the thing we’re working with.
 The template won’t be evaluated when it appears in the form—instead, Craft will render it using the Address object after it’s been successfully saved.
+In this case, we’ll be taken to the [edit screen](#existing-addresses) for the newly-saved address.
 5. Which fields are output is up to you.
 If you want to capture input for custom fields, it should be nested under the `fields` key: `<input type="text" name="fields[myCustomFieldHandle]" value="...">`

 ::: tip